outdreamer/build-a-cure-1/README.md

 	- an "improvisation" is a change given a starting position and new problem information that doesnt match an existing solution

 - cause cant be traced when:
-- when inputs/system/measurement tools decays/changes before it can be measured
+	- inputs/system/measurement tools decays/changes before it can be measured
-- when change/decay outputs dont follow patterns or have multiple alternative possible patterns
+	- change/decay outputs dont follow patterns or have multiple alternative possible patterns

 # Analysis